What Your Server Upgrade Plan Needs

 Once you have mapped the environment and tested clients and integrations, you should be ready to proceed with your upgrade.

-But let us give you one more thing to study.
+But Helix Core also has another option that can help save you time when upgrading.
 To help enterprises of all sizes efficiently upgrade and minimize server downtime, the open-source Server Deployment Package (SDP) is available from Perforce.
 SDP includes a standard set of scripts that admins use, and it can help provide consistency of management across all of your instances and servers.

 Once installed and configured, it also allows enterprises to easily upgrade.
 This automates upgrades for multiple servers.
 The traditional advice was to start on the outside edges of your environment and work inward (replicas before master).
 But we now recommend upgrading everything at the same time.